AidanNovo/FantasyPhysicsRedux/design.md

   - So, something like:
     - Neutrinos with flavors not previously detected generate 2x data
       - This also requires a neutrino token rework where the oscillation chance is random (is random good?)
-      - Note: this will be difficult to implement in the current code framework.
-Passive effects are not well-supported
     - When a neutrino is re-detected with a different flavor, it generates 2x data
-      - This will also be very hard to implement in the current framework
   - 2x score if you have at least 2 \[detector] cards
-    - A bit blunt and basic, but easy to implement
+    - A bit blunt and basic
   - Multiply score by (1.5 * \[number of spaces between your two furthest detector cards])
-    - A little more interesting, also easy to implement
+    - A little more interesting
 - **Sterile Neutrino Search (topic)**
 - **Neutrino Mass Measurement (topic)**
 - **Computing Center (special)**